 USA Rugby has provided a policy for all high school rugby matches, including single school, multi-school travel club, all star and Regional All-Star Tournament teams.

 ☆ USA Rugby Policy for High School Freshmen Under-15 Playing High School Rugby

 Under 15 players should not normally play High School or U19 Rugby.
-This Guideline relates to players who are Under 15 years old AND in High School who wish to play in or be involved in training for, High School or U19 Rugby.
-This is not for Middle School players to participate in High School Rugby.
+This Guideline relates to players who are Under 15 years old (14 years old) AND in High School who wish to play in or be involved in training for, High School or U19 Rugby.
+Middle School players are not permitted to participate in High School Rugby.

 High School and Under 18 year old players participation in Collegiate or Adult Rugby:

 High School Enrolled players or players under the age of 18 are not permitted to participate in Collegiate, Adult or Adult Elite rugby matches, scrimmages or contact practices.
 The waivers provided are only for exceptional players who are at least 17 years of age and have the mental and physical maturity to participate in adult or collegiate contact rugby.

 - ☆ Under 18 and HS Team Playing against Collegiate or Adult team Policy (Effective September 1, 2013)

 There are two separate waivers provided, one for these exceptional players participating in adult rugby and one for these players participating in Collegiate rugby:

 - ☆ Under 18 Players Participating in College Rugby (Effective September 1, 2013)